Rods For Carp Fishing

 The Nash Scope range has blown the traditional rod design out of the water, incorporating a telescopic section that packs down very small yet still retains the properties of a standard more conventional design.
 If you like to travel light or take only the absolute minimum amount of kit with you, then the Scope is the one for you.
 That said, a lot of anglers are switching to Scope rods purely because they are shorter in length, available in 6ft, 9ft and 10ft in a variety of test curves to suit everybody.
 Now, what is this test curve all about when it comes to the perfect fishing rods?

 A test curve is a measurement, in pounds and ounces, of the weight needed to pull a rod tip through a 90-degree angle.
-Since any rod with a test curve over 3lb is considered poker stiff, modern carbon technology has created powerful rods that retain fish-playing finesse.
+Since any carp fishing rod with a test curve over 3lb is considered poker stiff, modern carbon technology has created powerful rods that retain fish-playing finesse.

 The most common need for this is when looking to purchase a carp fishing rod.
 This is due to the rod needing to carry a large amount of weight due to the size of the fish.
 Therefore, it’s important to ensure that the carp rods test curve is to the requirement that you need it to be.

 For most anglers, a test curve of 3lb or 3.25lb is more than adequate for short and medium range, working up to 100 yards.
 If you rarely cast further than 50 yards and fish venues with little weed or snags, then you may want to consider a 2.75lb test curve or less.
 It’s important to remember that this is just a guide, since a 3lb test curve rod from Fox may differ slightly to a similar model designed by Nash.
-Whichever choice you make, we guarantee to have the carp rods most suitable for you.
+Whichever choice you make, we guarantee to have the carp fishing rods most suitable for you.

 The curve is essentially the tip recovery rate and works out how quickly the rod goes from bent to straight on the cast.
 A rod with a fast recovery rate will generally be stiffer and more suited to a long cast, whereas a rod with a slower recovery rate will generally be more flexible and provide a lower test curve.
 When you’re on the market for a good range of fishing rods to choose from, this is vitally important to consider as this can have a significant impact on the way you fish and the amount that you catch as a result.